 - what offer they sign up to

 - how much they had to pay to put in the solar energy system.

-You can compare electricity plans available to customers with solar energy systems on the Energy Made Easy site.
+You can compare electricity plans available to customers with solar energy systems on Energy Made Easy.

 How does solar work?